albertkabanda/albertkabanda.github.io/_pages/talks.md

 #### 2026

-**Kabanda, A.**, van der Lee, S., Babirye, G. P., Nseko, Y., Nyago, J., Schirbel, L., Tugume, F., Atekwana, E. A., Stamps, D. S., Atekwana, E. A., Barry, P. H., Evans, R. L., Katumwehe, A. B., Kiberu, J. M., Kolawole, F., Kwagalakwe, A., Mwongyera, H., Nakajigo, J., Njinju, E. A., Rhodes, R., Taylor, M. H., & Xue, L. (2026). *Inferring lithospheric structure along the northern Western Branch of the East African Rift System from seismic array analyses.* Abstract submitted for presentation at the AGU Annual Meeting 2026, San Francisco, California.
+**Kabanda, A.**, van der Lee, S., Babirye, G. P., Nseko, Y., Nyago, J., Schirbel, L., Tugume, F., Atekwana, E. A., Stamps, D. S., Atekwana, E. A., Barry, P. H., Evans, R. L., Katumwehe, A. B., Kiberu, J. M., Kolawole, F., Kwagalakwe, A., Mwongyera, H., Nakajigo, J., Njinju, E. A., Rhodes, R., Taylor, M. H., & Xue, L. (2026). *Inferring lithospheric structure along the northern Western Branch of the East African Rift System from seismic array analyses.* Abstract submitted for presentation at the AGU Annual Meeting 2026, San Francisco, California, December 7–11, 2026.

 **Kabanda, A.**, & van der Lee, S. (2026). *Directionality and seasonality in seismic ambient noise from circumfluent oceans of Africa, and its implications for tomographic imaging.* Presentation at the Purdue PCAG Workshop, Purdue University, May 2026.